misterjoshua/docker-nginx-webdav/README.md

 This image was originally forked from `xama5/docker-nginx-webdav`, but the following changes were made:
 * Changed to a multi-staged build to simplify building
 * Switched to building with the official php images
-* Added `composer.json` and `composer.lock` to the project so that the project gets GitHub auto-patching for security.
+* Added `composer.json` and `composer.lock` to the project so that the project gets GitHub auto-patching for security
 * Allows the user to skip the permission-fixing script by setting the `SKIP_PERMISSIONS_FIX` environment variable to something other than "no"
-* Introduced automated build testing via GitHub actions
+* Introduced automated build testing via GitHub actions and docker-compose

 ## Getting started